 - An aging nursing workforce.
-The recent recession prompted many nurses to reenter the workforce but many of these nurses were older RNs.
-With approximately 1 million nurses currently over 50 years of age, one-third of the today’s nursing workforce will reach retirement age within 10 to 15 years.
+The recent recession prompted many nurses to reenter the workforce but many were older RNs.
+With approximately 1 million nurses currently over 50 years of age, one-third of today’s nursing workforce will reach retirement age within 10 to 15 years.
 It’s estimated that 700,000 nurses will retire or leave the labor force by 2024.

 - Overall growth in the demand for health care services.
 This demand will primarily result from the aging baby-boom population.
 By 2030, one in five Americans will be age 65 and older.
 In general, senior citizens require more complex medical care.
 Large numbers of newly insured patients resulting from federal health insurance reform, greater access to primary care and an emphasis on preventive care will also add to this increased demand for services.

 - Lower baccalaureate enrollment and a diminishing supply of new nursing students.
-In 2000, entry-level BSN enrollment fell 2.1%, dropping for the sixth year in a row.
-Every year since 2001, nursing education programs have had to turn away thousands of qualified applicants due to faculty shortages, limited classroom space, and lack of clinical education sites.
+At the start of the new millennium, entry-level BSN enrollment fell 2.1%, dropping for the sixth year in a row.
+Every year since then, nursing education programs have had to turn away thousands of qualified applicants due to faculty shortages, limited classroom space, and lack of clinical education sites.